havens5/Data-Structures-Project/3-LinkedList/LinkedList.md

 * [Problem to Solve](#problem-to-solve)

 ## Introduction
 Previously in stacks and dynamic arrays we see that they are all *stored in memory right next to one another*.
 This make for quick access of items and this is the same for a queue, set, and map.
 A **Linked List** on the other hand is *stored in a random way in memory*.
 Each element is called a **Node**.
 Each node contains the address or pointer of the **next** node in the list.
-When using the same analogy as stacks, each scoop of ice cream will have the location of the next scoop of ice cream.
+When using the same analogy as stacks, each scoop of ice cream will have the location of the next scoop of ice cream and a doubly linked list has the location of the previous bowl of ice cream and the next bowl of ice cream.

 **Linked List**